ZiMADE/EmoKill/README.md

 ## How EmoKill works

-The package of EmoKill consists of 3 program files:
+The package of EmoKill consists of 3 program files and 1 config file:
 #### EmoKill.exe
 - This is the main part of EmoKill, it runs as a windows service and contains the whole logic to detect and kill processes of Emotet.
+#### EmoKill.exe.config
+- The config file allows you to configure settings for your environment.
 #### EmoKillConsole.exe
 - EmoKillConsole has a small menu that helps even inexperienced users to start.
 #### EmoKillTest.exe